Setting up a GmbH or UG

 No personal allowance

-Separation of company and individual
+Separation of company and private sphere

 Important tax topics